 The New Mexico black bear (Ursus americanus amblyceps) is a subspecies of the American black bear.
 It became New Mexico’s state animal in 1963.
 A black bear’s face appears on the logo of New Mexico’s Department of Game and Fish.

-Though it’s known as a black bear, the New Mexico black bear doesn’t always have black fur.
+Although it’s known as a black bear, the New Mexico black bear doesn’t always have black fur.
 This bear can have fur that’s brown, reddish, and even cinnamon in color.
 These bears are a protected species.
 However, they are hunted in a regulated way in certain parts of the state during a specified hunting season.
-These mammals live in forests located in the mountains.
+These mammals live in mountain forests.

 The chaparral bird (Geococcyx californianus) was made the official bird of New Mexico in 1949.
 These birds, also called roadrunners, are abundant in the deserts and on the plains of the state.